Suppliers & partners

 7. Supplier Assessment and Development

-Tata power carries out Supplier Assessment (desk, on-site (2nd party) and third party) for critical Tier 1 suppliers.
+Tata power carries out Supplier Assessment (desk, on-site (2nd party)) for critical Tier 1 suppliers.
 Site assessment is mandatory before on boarding of new Suppliers and assessment is done in alignment with our “ESG Framework for Business Associates”

 Suppliers are assessed based on a pre-defined criteria checklist on all material parameters of Environment, Social and Governance.